danielstieber/SubscribeToMailchimp/README.md

 // Unsubscribe a user from a custom audience
 $mc->unsubscribe('john.doe@example.com', 'abcdef1356');

-// Permanently delete a user.
-Carefully, this step cannot be undone!
+// Archives a user.
+Archived users can be found in your audience at "manage contacts -> view archived contacts"
 $mc->delete('john.doe@example.com');

 // Get the subscription status of a user.